yashas-13/arivu/README.md

 trilinkftz.com
 .
 With this foundation in place, Arivu Foods can focus on expanding its market and product offerings, confident that the supply chain system will support and drive that growth.
 \n## Running the API\n\nInstall dependencies and run:\n```\npip install -r requirements.txt\nuvicorn app.main:app --reload\n```\n
+Sample inventory data is automatically loaded into a local SQLite database on startup.\n